 Combats skin conditions such as acne

 Tea tree oil contains anti-inflammatory properties and as a result, it can be used as a remedy against acne and eczema.
 As acne results from blocked sebum glands and skin inflammation, tea tree oil helps to not only clear up the sebum glands but also get rid of dirt and and bacteria.
-Moreover, one study found that that tea tree oil-based acne gel is just as effective against acne as benzoyl peroxide.
+Moreover, one study found that tea tree oil-based acne gel is just as effective against acne as benzyl peroxide.

 Aside from acne, tea tree oil contains properties that can help regulate oily skin and improve the appearance of blemishes.
 It can also eliminate age spots, as well as diminish the appearance of wrinkles.
 Be sure to apply sunscreen after applying tea tree oil to your skin, as it can make you more sensitive to UV rays.

 An itchy scalp is quite uncomfortable and can often be credited to dandruff.
 Luckily, one study revealed that a shampoo containing tea tree oil improved dandruff by 40% by controlling itchiness, greasiness and dandruff severity.
 In the case that you don’t suffer from dandruff, an itchy scalp can also be a problem.
 Aside from being irritated, an itchy scalp can lead to hair loss.
 This essential oil contains antibacterial properties and an itchy scalp is often caused by a fungus or bacteria.
 By diluting a small amount of tea tree oil onto your scalp, you can increase blood flow.
 This will then help strengthen as well as boost the health of your follicles.